Common Symptoms and Natural Pain Relief Solutions for menopausal arthritis

 How can a holistic approach help me with menopausal arthritis?

 One question we are often asked is, ‘Does menopausal arthritis go away?
 Unfortunately there are some permanent changes brought about by both osteoarthritis and rheumatoid arthritis but there is a lot you can do to limit their impact.

 A holistic approach to medical issues takes into account both your mental and physical health, and recognises that your body is an interconnected system.
 In other words, what happens in one part of your body, including your mind, can have significant impact on another part.
-There are several approaches you can take that will help alleviate the symptoms of arthritis.
+There are several approaches you can take which may alleviate the symptoms of arthritis.

 By making sure you live an active and healthy life, you can give your body the best chance it has to deal with a number of menopause symptoms, including menopausal arthritis.
-Losing weight and eating plenty of fruit and vegetables will help, as will both aerobic and strengthening exercise.
+Losing weight and eating plenty of fruit and vegetables may help along with aerobic and strengthening exercise.

-Homeopathy is a gentle approach to healthcare that encourages your body to act as its own healer.
+Homeopathy is a gentle approach to healthcare that encourages your body to act as its own healer and used to treat many ailments including homeopathy for eczema, related skin problems, allergies, digestive disorders, and hormonal imbalances .
 One of the most widely sought forms of conventional medicine, homeopathic remedies are made from natural substances, and are safe, non-addictive and don’t cause side effects.